JohnWSweeney/linkedListDemo/README.md

 A console app exploring linked lists and their applications.
 The app includes classes for singly, doubly, circular singly, and circular doubly linked lists.
 Linked list applications include classes for stacks, queues, and FIFOs.
 The Windows executable is compiled with C++17.

-## Functions
+## Function
 The app opens a console window on startup.
 Enter the *command* keywords separated by a space.
 Commands are case-sensitive.

 ## Linked Lists
-Four types of listed links are explored: singly, doubly, circular singly (csList), and circular doubly (cdList).
-Each list type has its own class and interactive demo to its class functions.
-Each node in the list stores an integer as `data` and a pointer to the next node in the list as `next`.
+Four types of linked lists are explored: singly, doubly, circular singly, and circular doubly.
+Each list node stores an integer as `data` and a pointer to the next node in the list as `next`.
 Doubly linked list nodes have a second pointer `prev` that points to the previous node in the list.

+Each list type has its own class and interactive demo to test its functions, such as adding and deleting nodes and updating their data.
+The following functions are available in each list type's demo.

 To start or stop a linked list demo, enter:
 > *start listType*

 > *stop*

-where *listType* is `sList` is for singly linked list, `dList` is for doubly linked list, `csList` is for circular singly linked list, and `cdList` is for circular doubly linked list.
+where *listType* is `sList` is for a singly linked list, `dList` is for a doubly linked list, `csList` is for a circular singly linked list, and `cdList` is for a circular doubly linked list.

-First, you'll need to initialize the list with first piece of data by entering:
+First, you'll need to initialize the list with the first piece of data by entering:
 > *init integer*

-You can then add new nodes to the beginning or end of the list with the "addNodeFront" and "addNodeBack" functions, respectively:
+You can then add new nodes to the beginning or end of the list by entering:
 > *addNodeFront integer*

 > *addNodeBack integer*

+You can also add a default set of nodes to the list by entering:
+> *addNodes*

-Similarly, the first and last nodes can be removed by:
+The first and last nodes can be removed by:
 > *deleteNodeFront*

 > *deleteNodeBack*

+where *position* is the desired node's position in the list.
+Positions begin at zero, so the first node poisition is 0, the second node position is 1, and so on.

 You can remove all nodes in the list by entering:
 > *clear*

-You'll have to reinitialize the list with `init` if you want to add more nodes to the list.
+Note that you'll have to reinitialize the list with `init` if you want to add more nodes to the list.

 To check if the list is empty, enter:
 > *isEmpty*